paulonteri/freelance-marketplace/README.md

 ### Extra files & folders

 - `/public/index.php`: This is the main entry point of the application.
-All routes are defined here.
+All routes are defined here
+- `/public/assets`: This folder contains all the assets that are used throughout the application.
+- `/public/uploads`: This folder contains all the uploaded files that are used throughout the application.
+It should not have been added to the repo - it was only added as a convenience with regard to presenting it as a school project.
+- `/utils`: This folder contains all the utility classes that are used throughout the application.
 - `Router.php`: This is the main file that handles all the routing logic of the application.
 - `Settings.php`: This is the main configuration file that contains all the configuration variables.
 - `Database.php`: This is the main file that contains all the database connection logic.
-- `/utils`: This folder contains all the utility classes that are used throughout the application.
-- `/public/assets`: This folder contains all the assets that are used throughout the application.
-- `public/uploads`: This folder contains all the uploaded files that are used throughout the application.
-It should not have been added to the repo - it was only added as a convenience with regard to presenting it as a school project.

 - `db_schema.sql` and `db_schema.png`: These are the database schema files.
 - `db_data.sql`: This is the database (backup) data file.
 Again, it should not have been added to the repo - it was only added as a convenience with regard to presenting it as a school project.
+- `.env.example`: contains all environment variables that should be set.

 ---